12 Online Computer Science Courses Worth Taking

 Computer Programming: Computer science professionals write code with programming languages that tell computers to perform tasks.
 Some computer programming courses provide a broad introduction to programming languages, while others focus more narrowly on one or more languages, like JavaScript, Python, or C++.

-Computer Engineering: Computer engineering classes incorporate computer science and electrical engineering concepts to explore computer hardware development and design fundamentals.
+Computer Engineering: These classes incorporate computer science and electrical engineering concepts to explore computer hardware development and design fundamentals.
 Topics may include circuit boards, operating systems, and robotics.

 Data Science: This field uses advanced tools to apply data in problem-solving contexts.
-Students who take data science courses learn about data mining, data visualization, statistics, and machine learning.
+Students in data science courses learn about data mining, data visualization, statistics, and machine learning.

 Information Systems: Information systems classes explore how organizations can use information technology to solve problems.
 Topics include application design, human-computer interaction, and information systems theories and practices.